 Many of our readers have contacted us with concerns that their dog is experiencing alopecia (loss of fur or hair), in addition to the chronic skin infections, as Billy did.
 Apparently the explanations vets are currently providing for fur loss are much the same as we received years ago (e.g., allergies, skin infection, genetics, Cushings disease).
 If testing rules these items out, then the guardian is told the condition is merely cosmetic.
 Some of these same dogs also develop darkened skin in the areas of hair loss (as Billy did) , a condition termed by vets as “Alopecia X” (aka, Black Skin Disease, Adult Onset Growth Hormone Deficiency, Growth Hormone-Responsive Alopecia, Castration-Responsive Alopecia, and more recently, Adrenal Hyperplasia-Like Syndrome – termed in our time as atypical Cushings).

-As evidenced by the article on the PetMD website, Alopecia X is generally described in veterinary practice as an uncommon, cosmetic skin condition with characteristic areas of hair loss (alopecia) and hyperpigmentation (dark or “black” skin).
+As evidenced by this article on the PetMD website, Alopecia X is generally described in veterinary practice as an uncommon, cosmetic skin condition with characteristic areas of hair loss (alopecia) and hyperpigmentation (dark or “black” skin).
 As explained by Dr. Mark Macina, staff doctor of dermatology at NYC’s Animal Medical Center:

 “This syndrome is recognized in both male and female dogs as an adrenal imbalance of the sex hormones (estrogen or testosterone), in combination with depleted production of melatonin…”